What Is Keyword Research?

-- Type of content they publish (is it text, videos, etc.)
+- Type of content they publish (text, videos, etc.).

-Do your brainstorming and write down anything that comes to mind related to your niche, industry and products.
+Once you finish the above, it’s time to get more specific by writing down topic ideas.
+Do your brainstorming and write down anything that comes to mind related to your niche, industry, and products.

 Put yourself in the position of the Google searcher and try to think what search terms they might type in Google.

-If needed, revisit the websites noted in step 1 and take a closer look at their page titles.
-This can give you more ideas about topics related to your niche that you might have not thought about.
+If needed, revisit the websites noted above and closely examine their page titles.
+This can give you more ideas about topics related to your niche that you might not have considered.

-Group your ideas together to form topic buckets.
+Group your ideas to form topic buckets.
 Each topic bucket should include related ideas.